Anand1490/Witchcraft-Trials-Data-Analytics-and-Visualization-Final-Class-Project/README.md

 ## Methodology:
 1. Cleaned the two data sets that were used by removing missing data and creating consistent formatting .
+2. Conducted some Exploratory Data Analysis.
-2. Used packages such as pandas to group related columns together in a subset of the data set for analysis .
+3. Used packages such as pandas to group related columns together in a subset of the data set for analysis .
-3. Used visualization packages such as matplotlib and seaborn to create visualizations to answer research questions.
+4. Used visualization packages such as matplotlib and seaborn to create visualizations to answer research questions.

 ## Skills:
-Python: Pandas, Matplotlib, Numpy, Seaborn, Plotly, Scikit Learn
+Python: Pandas, Matplotlib, Numpy, Seaborn, Plotly, Scikit Learn Data Cleaning
+Exploratory Data Analysis

 ## Results:
  We were able to answer our research questions: